ballerina-platform/ballerina-dev-website/swan-lake/featured-use-cases/deploy-ballerina-on-kubernetes.md

 }
 ```

-## Set the code-to-cloud configurations
+## Set the Code to Cloud configurations

 ### Update the `Ballerina.toml` file